Radiologic Technology (X-ray Technology)

 Program Admission Procedures:

-Program applicants must complete either the certificate pre-rad tech courses or the degree pre-rad tech courses with a grade of "C" or better.
+Program applicants must complete the degree pre-rad tech courses with a grade of "C" or better.
 Applicants also are required to complete a clinical apprenticeship period, admission documents to include required immunizations and health physical, and an admission interview.
 Program admission is competitive and class size is limited.

 How do I Start?

-Call the Dalton College Technical Division at 706-272-4410 for a career counseling appointment.
+Call Dalton State College School of Health Professions at 706-272-2658 for a career counseling appointment.
 There is no charge for this service.

 We’re here to help.
 Give us a call!